moradology/raster-foundry/docs/spark/README.md

 Workers within a Spark Standalone cluster interact with the **master** to determine what jobs they can do.
 Within a **worker** exist **executors**, and executors work on tasks within the jobs assigned to a worker.
 They also communicate task status back to the **driver**.

 A Spark Standalone cluster can have one or more workers within a cluster, and each worker can have one or more executors (generally limited to the number of CPUs available on the worker).

+## Master Recovery

+A Spark Standalone **master** has several supported `spark.deploy.recoveryMode` options.
+Within the local development environment `FILESYSTEM` is used.
+This mode instructs the master to log information about **workers** to the file system (`spark.deploy.recoveryDirectory`) when they register.
+The information logged allows the master to recover from a failure given that the `recoveryDirectory` is still intact.

 ## Development Environment